Don't trust lead scoring? Here's how we changed American Standard's mind, and how you can get the same results

 American Standard did not solve their problem by dialing harder.
 They solved it by putting their customers at the center and building a tech stack around figuring out how to reach the right people at the right time.
 Understanding which records were worth calling and focusing on those ones first enabled them to transform their journey.

 You can hear Eric, Jason, and Andy walk through this transformation in their own words.
-Of course, if you want to chat through how this could transform your organization, feel free to reach out.
-We’d love to chat.

 Ready for easy AI?